kasper/phoenix/API.md

 ## Preprocessing

 You may add JavaScript preprocessing to your configuration by adding a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))-directive to the beginning of your file.
+It must be the first statement in your file.
+Phoenix should support all popular JavaScript compilers, but be aware that you need to have the compiler installed on your setup and accessible through your shell’s `PATH` for Phoenix to find it.
 For example, use [CoffeeScript](http://coffeescript.org) to write your configuration:

 ```coffeescript
 #!/usr/bin/env coffee -p